pddring/cpu-simulator/readme.md

 A Little Man Computer CPU has 99 mailboxes (memory locations) which can each store a signed integer between -999 and 999.
 Instructions on a LMC are stored as 3 digit denary numbers where the most significant digit represents the instruction and the least significant two digits are the address.

-E.g.
+E.g. in LMC,
-`LDA 1`

-assembles to the command `501`
+`LDA 1` assembles to the command `501`

 which breaks down to:
   `5`  (Load) from address `01` (Mailbox 1)

 This CPU has 8 bit registers.
 The most significant 4 bits contain the opcode and the least significant 4 bits are the address.

-E.g.
+E.g. in this CPU,
 `10010001`

 splits into the opcode `1001` (or denary 5) and address `0001` (denary 1)

-This means Load from memory address 1
+This means also meads Load from memory address 1

 The instruction set has been kept the same as the Little Man Computer, but the instructions are encoded in binary rather than denary.